-One of the attractions of cruising is that someone else is always available to cook you food (and clean up afterward).
-Yet, the popularity of TV shows like "Iron Chef," "Top Chef" and "Hell's Kitchen" have inspired many people to view cooking as fun and as a challenge.
-Cruise lines, in turn, are giving passengers an opportunity to experiment in the kitchen, learning techniques, tools, tips and local flavors (literally and metaphorically).
+One of the attractions of cruising is that someone else is always available to cook (and clean up afterward).
+But of course, lots of folks view cooking as a fun and challenging pastime.
+Cruise lines, in turn, are giving passengers an opportunity to experiment in at-sea kitchens, learning techniques, tools, tips and local flavors (literally and metaphorically) from culinary experts.

 Show Cruise Prices

-Carnival offers a variety of hands-on cooking classes, from traditional Italian dinners in Tuscany to perfecting the art of salsa in Mexico, which all end in devouring the results of your lesson.
-All of Carnival's classes are conducted in port, via excursions like the "Mexican Cuisine Cooking & Tasting" tour that welcomes those who are ages 14 and older.
+Carnival offers a variety of hands-on cooking classes, from creating traditional Italian dinners in Tuscany to perfecting the art of salsa in Mexico, which all end in devouring the results of your lesson.
+All of Carnival's classes are conducted in port, via excursions like "A Taste of Mexico," which includes a walking tour and cooking lessons at a restaurant in Ensenada.

-Demo experiences on the ships are complemented by more than 60 different options in culinary-themed land excursions.
-One of the more unique offerings includes a cooking demonstration in Africa that focuses on the preparation and ingredients used in the region.
+Culinary demos on the ships are complemented by more than 50 different options in food-themed land excursions.
+One of the more unique offerings includes an oyster and wine tasting in a medieval village in Croatia.
 Back onboard, look for Nobuyuki "Nobu" Matsuhisa to make appearances and lead demos.
-(The two Crystal ships -- Serenity and Symphony -- carry his Silk Road branded restaurant.)
+(The two Crystal ships -- Serenity and Symphony -- carry his Silk Road-branded restaurant.)

-Although Disney Cruise Line offers complimentary onboard cooking classes that are included in the cruise fare, the real time and effort is put into the cooking experiences offered during port excursions.
-Several stops on the ships' itineraries offer immersive and culturally relevant cooking lessons.
+Although Disney offers complimentary onboard cooking demonstrations that are included in the cruise fare, the real time and effort is put into the cooking experiences available during port excursions.
+Several stops on Disney ships' itineraries involve immersive and culturally relevant cooking lessons.
 One option offered includes a Nordic cooking class held in Kristiansand, during which guests learn to cook wild game filets and waffle cookies.
 Another example: In the Italian port of Livorno, passengers visit a country estate, learn Tuscan culinary techniques and explore wine cellars.